-The 1907 dated Double Eagles designed by Augustus Saint-Gaudens (Buy on eBay) are considered to be amongst the most beautiful coins ever struck by the United States Mint.
+The 1907 Saint-Gaudens Double Eagle (Buy on eBay) is considered to be one of the most beautiful coins ever struck by the United States Mint.
 The series design is the direct result of President Theodore Roosevelt’s desire for American coins to be as grand and beautiful as those of Ancient Greece.
-It took a number of years for Roosevelt’s wish to materialize, but eventually it would usher in a new era of American gold coinage.
-While very few coins were struck when the designer, Augustus Saint-Gaudens was still alive, his design has endured and continues in use up through the current day for the United States Mint’s popular gold bullion coin program.
+Over the course of about a decade, new designs would be created for each of the circulating denominations, ushering in what would be called the Renaissance era of United States coinage.
+The process would begin with the Double Eagle designed by renowned sculptor Augustus Saint-Gaudens.

 Key Date Coin Mintage